cairoapcampos/SUMO-Initial/README.md

 ```

-10- Iniciar simulação no sumo-gui:
+10- Iniciar a simulação no sumo-gui:

 `sumo-gui map.sumo.cfg`